About Compost Cats

 It is the Office of Sustainability’s goal for Compost Cats to continue its enduring environmental and social legacy in Southern Arizona.
 For more information about Compost Cats, and to stay updated on the latest happenings, please visit the Compost Cats Facebook or Instagram.
 A new website is in the works!

-Looking to Drop Off Compostables or to Buy Compost?
+Looking to Buy Compost?

 To request more information on Compost Cats, please contact Dr. Ilse Rojas at firstname.lastname@example.org, or call 520-621-5653.